All about Linton IT Club

-(i) 2 x Computers in the media room belonging to the Library Service, are connected to the County broadband Internet service after logging in.
+(i) 2 x Computers in the computer and information room belonging to the Library Service, are connected to the County Broadband Internet service after logging in.
 These computers have Microsoft Office available, including word processing and spreadsheets and can take CDs and USB memory sticks, which enable users to save their work for future use.
-These machines and the one below, are available for e-mail via a website, such as Outlook ( previously hotmail ), Googlemail and Yahoo mail etc.
+These machines and the one below, are available for e-mail via a website, such as Outlook, Googlemail and Yahoo mail etc.

 (ii) The Club’s own Computer used only on Club nights.
 This is used for instruction, practice and demonstrations.